Democrats Stare Down Defeat In Voting Rights Push - UrduPoint

 Democrats Stare Down Defeat In Voting Rights Push

-President Joe Biden is pressing Congress to pass two major bills broadening access to the ballot box, placing tougher conditions on states attempting to change voting laws and protecting election officials from undue influence.
+President Joe Biden is pressing Congress to pass two major bills broadening access to the ballot box, placing more onerous conditions on states attempting to change voting laws and protecting election officials from undue influence.

 The Freedom to Vote Act and the John Lewis Voting Rights Advancement Act passed the House last week in a package that has majority support among senators.